Estimated reading time: 5 minutes

 Jenolan Caves are a beautiful and majestic attraction and are very popular with tourists.
 You can book a day tour from Sydney to Jenolan Caves or you can explore the caves on your own.
 The caves are full of stalactite-lined limestone chasms carved by underground rivers.
-They are a spectacular site and many traveling distances to see them.
+They are a spectacular sight and many traveling distances to see them.

 Blue Mountain Accommodation

 There is so much to see in the Blue Mountains and if you have the option to stay overnight or even for a few nights it is definitely recommended.
 The Blue Mountains accommodation options are endless and whatever your budget may be, there is a place that can accommodate.
 There are plenty of camping grounds and caravan parks if you would like to stay close to nature.
 There are backpacking hostels and an array of hotels and motels for all budgets.

 Whilst in the area you are more than likely to come across some native animals.
 Kangaroo’s, koalas and echidnas can be found relatively easy in the area and they flourish with the native plants and flowers.

 Waterfalls, bushwalks, caves, and lookouts are just some of the amazing things you will see in the Blue Mountains.
 There is also plenty of heritage in the area and most of each of the small towns have an assortment of local shops.
 Those include the selling of local produce and locally made goods.

 Where is your favourite place to visit in the Blue Mountains?